logan-waite/dev-frontend-test/README.md

 * Feature requirements will be sent at the beginning of the scheduled test.
 * A WebEx/Zoom with our engineers will be setup for you to ask any questions.
-* You will have 1 hour to complete as many of the features with quality.
+* You will have 1 hour to complete as many of the features as you can with quality.
 * At the end of the 1 hour session you will have 30 minutes to discuss your work with the engineers.

 ## Mock backend